Windows Subsystem for Linux 2 now allows a physical disk with a Linux filesystem, such as ext4, to be attached and mounted inside WSL 2.

-The feature lets users access Linux file systems, such as ext4, that aren’t natively supported by Windows.
-It also means those who are dual-booting Windows and Linux with different disks can now access Linux files from Windows.
+The feature lets users access Linux file systems, such as ext4, that Windows don’t natively support.
+It also means those dual-booting Windows and Linux with different disks can now access Linux files from Windows.

 To mount a disk, open a PowerShell window with administrator privileges and run:

 Listing the available disks in Windows is easy.
 Just run:

 To unmount and detach the disk from WSL 2, run:

 The disks paths are available under the

 Below is an example of mounting a specific hard disk partition into WSL and browsing its files.

 Accessing Linux Filesystem with File Explorer

 Once mounted, it’s also possible to access these disks through Windows Explorer by navigating to

 If you want to access a Linux filesystem in WSL 2, first update your Windows to the latest Build 20211 and then check out the official docs.